-The Welsh Independent moement started in the area in 1802 and hey discussed the opportunity of building a place of worship.
+The Welsh Independent movement started in the area in 1802 and worshippers discussed the opportunity of building a place of worship.

-A member called Jacob, a deacon, bought the lease of a piece of ground on 6 September 1809 from the Diocese of Llandaff adjactent to the parish church.
+A member called Jacob, a deacon, bought the lease of a piece of ground on 6 September 1809 from the Diocese of Llandaff adjacent to the parish church.

-He proceeded to build the chapel known as Yr Hen Ty Cwrdd Uchaf, or Bethel Chapel (The Upper Meeting House), or Bethel Chapel.
+He proceeded to build the chapel known as Yr Hen Ty Cwrdd Uchaf (Upper Meeting House), or Bethel Chapel.
 It opened by celebrating the first Gymanfa of the Independent Movement in Glamorgan.

-Early in 1831 Mr John Davies of Mynydd Bach received the call and remained until 13 October 1831 when membership was 38.
+Early in 1831 Mr John Davies of Mynydd Bach became minister when membership was 38.
 It grew to 72 by 1836.
-In 1842 a call was given to a Mr Levi Lawrence of Maenclacheof and he ministered for five years before leaving for Merthyr.
+In 1842 he was followed by Mr Levi Lawrence of Maenclacheof and he ministered for five years before leaving for Merthyr Tydfil.

-He was followed by Mr Sam Phillips of Llangynidr who ministered for several years before leaving for America.
+He was followed by Mr Sem Phillips of Llangynidr who ministered for several years before leaving for America.
 He was quite possibly the author of the History of Llantrisant in 1866.
-Whilst Mr Phillips was there the ause flourished and the chapel was redecorated and a gallery was built
+Whilst Mr Phillips was there the cause flourished and the chapel was redecorated and a gallery was built

-His replacement was Rev David Griffiths, inducted on 10 December 1866 and buried in the adjacent graveyard.
-Also buried there is Robert Llew Llau the bard and the cousisn of the family of Ynysplwm.
+His replacement was Rev David Griffiths, inducted on 10 December 1866 - he is buried in the adjacent graveyard.
+Also buried there is Robert Llew Llau the bard and the cousin of the family of Ynysplwm.

 In 1862 a disagreement broke out and the disenchanted members left for a new meeting place called Soar (or Zoar) at Penygawsi.
 The church had a difficult time, with heavy debts by 1872 and from 1884 to 1890 it was without a pastor until Rev John Llewellyn was inducted and he remained until 1899 before leaving for Maesteg.
 His son was the winning baritone soloist Willie Llewellyn.